illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme-online.md

   * Project Management tool needs to have Chat based notification integration
   * Google Docs is not a valid choice for a Project Management Tool as it does not meet the fist requirements

-* The team will a Git development workflow
+* The team will use a Git development workflow
   * Professor will invite each team-member to a team repo which you will have Admin access
   * This is to help the team focus on collaborating and understanding how code is developed and deployed
   * All design docs, instructions, code, diagrams, and tests will be updated and kept in the team repo